 Issues With Family

-It is important to make sure tha at you are both on the same page when it comes to premarital counselling – understanding one another’s beliefs and practices will help partners come together in their marriage.
+It is important to make sure that at you are both on the same page when it comes to premarital counseling – understanding one another’s beliefs and practices will help partners come together in their marriage.

 Pre-marriage counseling should not be about pleasing or disappointing parents, but rather working towards a lifelong partnership with your partner who understands you and your beliefs.

 Research has found that premarital counseling sessions can vary in length due to the nature of an individual’s or couple’s circumstances.

 This is because pre-marriage therapy does not always have one set timeframe but rather it will depend on what work needs to be done with a couple.